bchardim/openshift-workshop/README.md

 Hint:

-Not needed to push the image on your local registry, you can execute:
+Not needed to push the image on your local registry:

 ```bash
 $ oc new-app --name=phpmyadmin docker.io/phpmyadmin/phpmyadmin:4.7